TatumRobotics/astrobox_miband_watch/README.md

 ```bash
 sudo nano /etc/systemd/system/mi_band_controller.service
 ```
-Then paste in the `mi_band_controller.service` in this repo.
+Then paste in the `mi_band_controller.service` in this repo and run these commands:
 ```bash
 sudo systemctl enable mi_band_controller
 sudo systemctl start mi_band_controller
 ```
-But right now the only way to trigger it is by command line and typing in commands.
+But right now the only way to trigger vibrations is by command line and typing in commands manually.
 You can enter in the following commands:
 - "battery" to fetch the battery %
 - "wearing" to fetch if the user is wearing the watch